AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-03-01-parseint-keycap-emoji/index.md

 ## How `parseInt` Works

-Why does `parseInt('2️⃣')` return `2`?
+The `parseInt` function takes two arguments:

+1. An input string to parse, and
+2. An optional radix (base) in which to operate.

+Then, `parseInt` attempts to parse the given input string in the specified radix, returning `NaN` if it fails.
+For example, `parseInt('100', 2)` returns `4` since the radix of `2` tells the function to parse the input in base-two (binary), while `parseInt('100', 10)` returns `100`.
+Although the radix argument is optional, not specifying it can produce unexpected results, so you should always pass it in.

+With all of that in mind, why does `parseInt('2️⃣', 10)` return `2` instead of `NaN`?
 Well, this is where JavaScript behaves somewhat unexpectedly.
 Consulting MDN, we find the following explanation:

 {% quote "parseInt, MDN Web Docs", "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt" %}
 If `parseInt` encounters a character that is not a numeral in the specified radix, it ignores it and all succeeding characters and returns the integer value parsed up to that point.
 For example, although `1e3` technically encodes an integer (and will be correctly parsed to the integer `1000` by `parseFloat()`), `parseInt("1e3", 10)` returns `1`, because `e` is not a valid numeral in base 10.
 Because `.` is not a numeral either, the return value will always be an integer.